deanturpin/germs.dev/posts/ev.md

 # Electric car resources

 Observations and tips, with a focus on my own experiences owning a [Tesla Model Y](https://en.wikipedia.org/wiki/Tesla_Model_Y).
-There is also a [Tesla performance](https://accelerationtimes.com/models/tesla-model-y-dual-motor-long-range) with slightly shorter range
+There is also a [Tesla performance](https://accelerationtimes.com/models/tesla-model-y-dual-motor-long-range) with a slightly shorter range (but goes like stink).

 ## Comparison of charger powers